ragona/clobber/README.md

 ## Notes

+`clobber` uses the `async/await` syntax, which currently requires the nightly branch, but is targeted to stabilize in the `1.38` release.
+This project was created as a way to kick the tires of the new syntax, since a network I/O heavy tool is a great use case for an async concurrency model.

 ### Todo
-- [ ] Repeat mode
+- [x] Repeat mode
 - [ ] Input from file path
 - [ ] Add back optional timeouts
 - [ ] Summary (log analyzer?)

-### Development
-`clobber` uses the `async/await` syntax, which currently requires the nightly branch, but is targeted to stabilize in the `1.38` release.
-This project was created as a way to kick the tires of the new syntax, since a network I/O heavy tool is a great use case for an async concurrency model.

 ### Troubleshooting TCP Performance